 The final stage in the new product development process is the release.
-As soon as a project is complete we test our product and try to live happily ever after.
-At this particular stage, the product faces with a real world.
-That’s the moment when we find out whether the product is profitable and/or reach the goals set or the other way round.
+As soon as a project is complete, we test our product and try to live happily ever after.
+At this particular stage, the product faces the real world.
+That’s the moment when we find out whether the product is profitable and/or reaches the goals set.

-What is happening to a project team and the product after a launch?
-Team members carry on with support and maintenance, fixing, project communications and efficiency analysis.
+What is happening with the project team and product after the launch?
+Team members carry on with support and maintenance, fixing bugs, project communications, and efficiency analysis.

-Well, now our project works properly and a team keeps an eye on it.
-Marketers and designers hold surveys on performance and efficiency and Google Analytics is a great tool for such purposes.
-Analytics lets us explore the product’s perception, what solutions worked out well and what didn’t, what features should be added and what should be neglected.
+Well, now our product works properly and the team keeps an eye on it.
+Marketers and designers hold surveys on performance and efficiency (Google Analytics is a great tool for that).
+Analytics lets us explore the product’s perception, what solutions worked out well and what didn’t, what features should be added, and what should be neglected.

-Bad experience can throw a team back significantly.
-If the experience was successful the team may keep on working on the next product’s version.
+A bad experience can throw a team back significantly.
+If the experience was successful, the team may keep on working on the next product’s version.

-Now you’ve got acquainted with a possible project workflow and what a designer’s role is at each stage.
+Now you’ve got acquainted with a possible project workflow and what a product designer’s role is at each stage.
 Here are the product development stages every project goes through:

 A rough plan that would fit any project

 - Idea creation, setting goals

-- Elaborating on the conception and a project structure
+- Elaborating on the concept and a project structure

 - Wireframe creation, use cases/usage scenarios creation

-I’d love to notice one more time: there’s no universal guide about building a workflow.
-All the stages can turn out to be completely different than the same stages at another project.
-It depends on project goals.
-But following and covering the stages above - is a guarantee that the team will achieve its goals.
+I’d love to note one more time: there’s no universal guide to building a product development workflow.
+All the stages can consist of different processes depending on the project goals.
+But following and covering the stages above guarantees that the team will achieve its goals.